Key Takeaways

 Email etiquette is included with ready-to-use openers/closers and common actions: Queridos compañeros:, No duden en contactarme, Quedo pendiente de su respuesta.

-In this increasingly globalized world, chances are fairly high that you’ll either have Spanish-speaking colleagues or travel to a Spanish-speaking country for a work trip.
-Learning some basic Spanish for business can make meetings run smoother and work relationships more meaningful.
-In fact, speaking another language can even help boost your career prospects and salary.
+In this increasingly global business world, chances are fairly high that you’ll either have Spanish-speaking colleagues or travel to a Spanish-speaking country for a work trip.
+Learning basic Spanish for business can make meetings run more smoothly, strengthen working relationships, and make you a valuable asset for global companies.

 How to Learn Spanish Fast with the Babbel App